diegoalarc/Test__MB1_and_MB2/README.md

 !["Uni Wuerzburg"](https://github.com/diegoalarc/Code_Test_MB2/blob/master/Total_Water/EAGLE_logo.png?raw=true "EAGLE Msc")

-# Code Test MB1 and MB2
+# Test codes for the MB2 and MB1 Master EAGLE course at the University of Wuerzburg, Germany.
-Here is the project for the MB2 course Introduction to Programming and Geostatistics
+The first corresponds to the project for the MB2 course Introduction to Programming and Geostatistics

 Through this script an easy and fast way is proposed to observe the decrease over time of the water level of the Acualeo Lagoon in Chile.
 It is also possible to modify this code to observe other gaps in the world, using the data provided by [Global SDG database](https://www.sdg661.app/data-products/data-downloads) and a a preset georeferenced area (which can be changed by a Shapefile).